Is there a cost to have a designer meet with me initially?

 So how much is this landscape going to cost me to install based on what we talked about?

 The big question! …and believe me it’s a tough one to answer on the spot.
 As you work with your designer, a lot of the cost of elements should be discussed with them during the design process.
 We never know the actual cost, but can give you an idea of ranges.
-One way to approach this is, once the design is bid on, any of the elements in the design can be changed to a lesser costing material — for example, retaining walls that have mud facia with stonework and cap stones are more expensive than a plain mud finish with no further detail …or it could be changed to a rock wall, etc. Those changes can be directly done with your contractor.
+One way to approach this is, once the design is bid on, any of the elements in the design can be changed to a lesser costing material — for example, retaining walls that have mud facia with stonework and cap stones are more expensive than a plain mud finish with no further detail …or it could be changed to a rock wall, etc. NOTE: Keep in mind that those changes can be directly done with your contractor without a lot of changes to the design.

 I just heard an ad on the radio that I can get a free design if I go with XYZ company... so why should I pay for a design from you?